-All Other Changes: Spending for the State's Homeland Security program originally budgeted from Special Revenue Funds is now expected to occur in the General Fund (\$59 million).
+All Other Changes: Spending for the State's Homeland Security program originally budgeted from SRFs is now expected to occur in the General Fund (\$59 million).
 The spending will be fully financed by a redirection of cellular surcharge revenues to the General Fund, resulting in no impact on General Fund operations.

-Other revisions include the partial prepayment of certain 2006-07 pension liabilities (\$10 million), increased State Operations costs for SUNY and CUNY (\$7 million), and assistance grants for Erie County and the City of Buffalo totaling \$10 million annually in each of 2006-07 and 2007-08, that are expected to be delivered through the newly created Erie County Fiscal Stability Authority.
+Other revisions include the partial prepayment of certain 2006-07 pension liabilities (\$10 million), increased State Operations costs for the State University of New York and the City University of New York (\$7 million), and assistance grants for Erie County and the City of Buffalo totaling \$10 million annually in each of 2006-07 and 2007-08, that are expected to be delivered through the newly created Erie County Fiscal Stability Authority.